wolfSSL/wolfssl/doc/CRA.md

 `SBOM_LICENSE_TEXT` is **required** whenever `SBOM_LICENSE_OVERRIDE` uses a custom `LicenseRef-*` identifier.
-SPDX 2.3 §10.1 requires the actual licence text to be embedded in `hasExtractedLicensingInfos` for any LicenseRef used in the document; conformant validators (e.g. `pyspdxtools`, `ntia-conformance-checker`) will reject the SBOM otherwise.
+SPDX 2.3 §10.1 requires the actual licence text to be embedded in `hasExtractedLicensingInfos` for any LicenseRef used in the document; SPDX-conformant validators (e.g. `pyspdxtools`) will reject the SBOM otherwise.  `ntia-conformance-checker` validates a separate set of NTIA minimum elements (supplier, component name, version, unique identifier, dependency relationships, author, timestamp) and will **not** catch a missing extracted-text block — do not rely on it to gate this case.
 The file should contain the plain-text licence agreement you received from wolfSSL.

 If `SBOM_LICENSE_OVERRIDE` is set to a `LicenseRef-*` and `SBOM_LICENSE_TEXT` is missing, `make sbom` exits with an error rather than emit an invalid SBOM